knpuniversity/symfony2-series/knpu/routing.rst

 Remove the ``var_dump`` code so our page works again.

-Routing is full tricks and we'll discover them along the way.
+Routing is full of lots of cool tricks and we'll discover them along the way.

 Debugging Routes
 ----------------